 - you are well enough to come to your appointment.

 - you have have accessed the tests or investigations that you need to have before your appointment.

 Learn more about what happens next once you have been referred to Werribee Mercy Hospital Outpatient Clinics or Mercy Hospital for Women Outpatient Clinics.

 Mercy Hospital for Women offers specialist services for maternity, gynaecology, perinatal mental health and a limited range of paediatric and allied health services.
 To access any of these services you will need a referral from your GP or other specialist.

 Outpatient access at Werribee Mercy Hospital

-Our Outpatient Clinics (also referred to as Specialist Clinics) provide a range of services where you can be referred for specialist opinion, management and treatment of various conditions.
+Our Outpatient Clinics (also referred to as 'specialist clinics' or 'specialist services') provide a range of services where you can be referred for specialist opinion, management and treatment of various conditions.